Unit 3: Geodetic survey of a fault scarp

 SfM does not "see through" vegetation in the same way that TLS does, so it may be difficult or impossible to clean this data in the same way.
 As such, scarps with less vegetation are ideal for SfM surveys.
 If a clean scarp is not available, have students take inaccuracies due to vegetation into account in their work.

 If you wish to have students compare point clouds or triangular meshes generated from the two different techniques (TLS and SfM), an open source software that may be of assistance is CloudCompare.
 A short overview of CloudCompare can give you sense for its general capability, while the main CloudCompare website includes several tutorial videos.
-An OpenTopography workshop "Applications of High Resolution Topographic data to the Earth Sciences" offers several hours of video instruction on the use of the software on second day of the workshop program.
+An OpenTopography workshop "Applications of High Resolution Topographic data to the Earth Sciences" offers several hours of video instruction on the use of the software on second day of the workshop program and a general tutorial is also available: CloudCompare General Tutorial (Microsoft Word 2007 (.docx) 14.5MB Jun29 23).

 If Internet access is available, you may have students view the area of interest the evening before.
 Groups can design the survey (placing targets and scan positions) in Google Earth using imagery and then print their design or load onto a tablet.
 After viewing the field site in person, students can discuss the validity of their original design and update as needed.